Driver’s License Stoppers

 A motorist who has a driver’s license “stopper” on his or her record will not be allowed to obtain or renew a driver’s license.

-By Hawai`i law, a court is required to place a “stopper” on an individual’s driver’s license record whenever the individual fails to pay the total amount ordered by the court for a civil moving or equipment traffic infraction within 30 days.
+By Hawaii law, the court may, in certain instances, place a “stopper” on an individual’s driver’s license record whenever the individual fails to pay the total amount ordered by the court for a civil moving or equipment traffic infraction within 30 days.

 A license stopper may also be imposed if a defendant fails to respond to a citation or summons for a traffic crime; fails to appear in court after being arrested for a traffic-related crime and released to appear in court on a particular date and time; fails to fully comply with any court order; or fails to appear for a traffic infraction that requires a court appearance.

 Failure to pay the total amount ordered by a court will result in the imposition of other penalties besides a stopper, including referral of the defendant’s case to a collection agency.

 To clear a license stopper, an individual must: pay in full the total amount that he or she has been ordered to pay in all cases underlying the stopper; and fully comply with all court orders (e.g., completion of a driver’s education class) entered in the underlying cases.

 In addition, a clearance may be issued if a default judgment that led to the imposition of a stopper is set aside.
 (A default judgment is entered by a court when a defendant who is cited for a civil moving or equipment traffic infraction fails to timely respond to a citation or fails to appear at a scheduled hearing.)